jamestaylr/systems-capstone/openstack-docs/controller-compute-setup.md

 ```

 I **believe** but cannot verify that in order to do this next part, the controller network must
 have a "public" network with a working subnet and some floating IPs.
-I don't know how to actually set them up (maybe James can supplement?).
+Floating IPs can be allocated through the dashboard, under the network > public > subnets menu.
+There should be enough if you set FLOATING_RANGE in local.conf like above.
 You can verify that you have public floating IPs like so:

 ```